kgao826/MSLicensesReporter/README.md

 | URI | https://graph.microsoft.com/v1.0/subscribedSkus |
 | Headers | Content-type: application/json |
 | Authorisation | Managed Identity |

+The HTTP request is very simple.
+Paste this into the [Graph Explorer](https://developer.microsoft.com/en-us/graph/graph-explorer) and have a look yourself what the output is.

 We parse the JSON output and you will notice in the JSON API response that the **consumedUnits** is the amount of licenses used and that in **prepaidUnits** the **enabled** value is the total amount of licenses.